-The software architecture is one of the first and most important decisions in the software design process.
+The software architecture is the most important decision in the software design process.
 A well-designed software architecture forms the basis for software that can perform in the long term.
-The architecture is especially important in complex development, where it ensures consistent quality, expandability and sustainability of the software.
+The architecture is especially important in complex development, where it ensures consistent quality, extensibility and sustainability of the software.

 Optimal interaction of all systems and software components as well as their connections and communications

 High-quality software that is productive, expandable and productive in the long term

 Extendable architecture provides option for new features and connection to additional software

 AOE supports companies in continuously evolving and improving their enterprise architecture.
 Every new software project should also be considered from the overall enterprise application strategy to maximize future digital innovation possibilities.
 We analyze and improve existing landscapes and structures using techniques such as context maps, strategic domain-driven design and pace-layered architecture.

 Large enterprise projects consist of numerous systems and applications, often maintained and managed by different teams or departments.
 Quality software therefore requires excellent planning and an optimal architecture:

 Software architecture provides a global overview of the structures and characteristics of a software system, which is disassembled into individual components.
 It describes the basic functionalities of the software components (functional architecture), the interaction and communication among the components (component architecture) as well as the distribution to hardware- and software resources.
 The goal of software architecture is meeting the requirements, robustness against changes as well as an excellent usability of the software system.